StrangeLuckCo/website/README.md

 ## Contentful

 [Link here](https://app.contentful.com/spaces/t86k561yagqf)

-This is what we use for all of a project's data -- project name, release date, artwork and URL's, etc. You can create a new portfolio piece (or edit an existing) to create a new "Project" page on the website.
-Any changes that you save will appear _immediately_ on the live website.
+<small>This is what we use for all of a project's data -- project name, release date, artwork and URL's, etc. You can create a new portfolio piece (or edit an existing) to create a new "Project" page on the website.
+Any changes that you save will appear _immediately_ on the live website.</small>

 ### Create a Project: Content --> Add entry --> Project